PeterPea/TournamentReports/index.md

 ## Sydney: The Calling

 On the Friday we hopped in two side events and one thing became abundantly clear to me: fatiguing Gravy was not on the cards for this event.
 Walking around the tables looking at Verdance vs Gravy games I kept seeing one card over and over: **Remembrance**.
-This was also demonstrated to me in my Round 3 of the first event where my opponent, Tan, waited until his deck was about 10 blues and nothing else and then shuffled in 3 Boats.
+This was also demonstrated to me in my Round 3 of the first event where my opponent, Joon Chien, waited until his deck was about 10 blues and nothing else and then shuffled in 3 Boats.

 **Talishar out.**